nathants/libaws/readme.md

 ##### SQS

 Defines a [SQS trigger](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html).
-Ensuring a declared trigger re-enables a disabled mapping:
+Ensuring a declared trigger waits for pending changes and re-enables a disabled mapping:

 * The first attribute must be a nonempty queue name; validated before provisioning.